 Why you need strong passwords

-Think about the number of personal identification numbers (PINs), passwords, or passphrases you use every day: getting money from the ATM or using your debit card in a store, logging on to your computer or email, or signing in to an online bank account.
-The list of things that you can do online gets longer every day.
-Keeping track of all of the number, letter, and word combinations may be frustrating at times, and maybe you've wondered if all of the fuss is worth it.
-After all, what attacker cares about your personal email account, right?
-Or why would someone bother with your bank account when there are others with much more money?
-Often, an attack is not specifically about your account but about using the access to your information to launch a larger attack.
-And while having someone gain access to your personal email might not seem like more than an inconvenience or embarrassment, think of the implications of an attacker gaining access to your Social Security number or your medical records.
+You probably use a number of personal identification numbers (PINs), passwords, and passphrases every day: from getting money from the ATM or using your debit card in a store, to logging in to your email or into an online retailer.
+Keeping track of all of the number, letter, and word combinations may be frustrating at times, but you’ve seen enough news coverage to know that hackers represent a real threat to your information.
+Often, an attack is not specifically about your account, but about using the access to your information to launch a larger attack.

 One of the best ways to protect information or physical property is to ensure that only authorized people have access to it.
 Verifying that those requesting access are the people they claim to be is the next step.
 This authentication process is more important and more difficult in the cyber world.
-Passwords are the most common means of authentication, but if you don't choose good passwords and keep them confidential, they're almost as ineffective as not having any passwords at all.
-Many systems and services have been successfully breached because of insecure and inadequate passwords, and some viruses and worms have exploited systems when attackers were able to guess weak passwords.
+Passwords are the most common means of authentication, but only work if they are complex and confidential.
+Many systems and services have been successfully breached because of insecure and inadequate passwords.
+Once a system is compromised, it’s open to exploitation by other unwanted sources.

 How to choose good passwords

 Although intentionally misspelling a word ("daytt" instead of "date") may offer some protection against dictionary attacks, an even better method is to rely on a series of words and use memory techniques, or mnemonics, to help you remember how to decode it.
 For example, instead of the password "hoops," use "IlTpbb" for "[I] [l]ike [T]o [p]lay [b]asket[b]all."
 Using both lowercase and capital letters adds another layer of obscurity.
-Your best defense, though, is to use a combination of numbers, special characters, and both lowercase and capital letters.
 Changing the same example used above to "Il!2pBb." creates a password very different from any dictionary word.

-Longer passwords are more secure than shorter ones because there are more characters to guess, so consider using passphrases when you can.
-For example, "Passwd 4 miemale!" would be a strong password because it has many characters and includes lowercase and capital letters, numbers, and special characters.
-You may need to try different variations of a passphrase—some applications limit the length of passwords, and some do not accept spaces.
+The National Institute of Standards and Technology (NIST) has developed specific guidelines for strong passwords.
+According to NIST guidance, you should consider using the longest password or passphrase permissible (16–64 characters) when you can.
+For example, "Pattern2baseball#4mYmiemale!" would be a strong password because it has 28 characters.
+It also includes the upper and lowercase letters, numbers, and special characters.
+You may need to try different variations of a passphrase—some applications limit the length of passwords, some do not accept spaces or certain special characters.
 Avoid common phrases, famous quotations, and song lyrics.

-- Use different passwords on different systems and accounts.
+- Do use different passwords on different systems and accounts.

 - Don't use passwords that are based on personal information that can be easily accessed or guessed.